 Cotton-top Tamarin Reserve in north west Colombia is protecting two critically endangered primates, Cotton-Top Tamarins (Saguinus oedipus) and Black-headed Spider Monkeys (Ateles fusciceps).
 Originally seven adjacent properties, the reserve was created in 2013 with funding from World Land Trust (WLT) and Rainforest Trust.
 Lying between the Darian highlands and the Colombian Andes, the reserve protects an area that is the last intact remnant of Uribe rainforest habitat.
 Measuring 5,691 acres (2,303 hectares), the reserve provides an additional safeguard against deforestation encroaching from a road on one side of the reserve.

 El Dorado Nature Reserve boasts spectacular views of the towering glacier-covered peaks of Colombia's Sierra Nevada and the contrasting sands of Caribbean beaches.
 Named after the legendary city of gold, El Dorado is ProAves’ flagship reserve and hosts the highest concentration of continental range-restricted bird species found anywhere in the world.
 Its habitat is primary subtropical and montane forest of the Sierra Nevada and the reserve holds one of the highest concentrations of endemic and threatened amphibian species, with much of the flora and fauna being endemic.

-Lora Carirosada Reserve, named after the Rose-Faced Parrot (Pyrilia pulchra), is on the banks of the Atrato river and close to a proposed Regional Natural Park and indigenous reserves..
+Lora Carirosada Reserve (or Reserva Natural de las Aves Lora Carirosada, to give it its full name in Spanish) is on the banks of the Atrato river and close to a proposed Regional Natural Park and indigenous reserves.
 The property, between 260 and 400 metres above sea level, is comprised of large areas of tropical rainforest with high rainfall and humidity.
 It is near Las Tangaras Reserve, which WLT has been supporting for some years.